Countdown to TAG Camp!

 • Who can attend?

-The TAG Summer Camp is inclusive, and so is open to early elementary-aged students with or without the following disability categories: autism, developmental delay, hearing impairment, intellectual disability, specific learning disorder, speech or language impairment.
+The TAG Summer Camp is inclusive, and so is open to kindergarteners and first graders with or without the following disability categories: autism, developmental delay, hearing impairment, intellectual disability, specific learning disorder, speech or language impairment.
 Additionally, students with behavioral self-regulation differences, students who use AAC (including sign language), and students who are English language learners may benefit from the inclusive design of the TAG summer camp.

 • How many students can attend?